aoijs/documentation/functions/usdaddemoji.md

----
-description: Add a Emoji to the Guild.
----

 # $addEmoji

 This function takes care of automatically adding an emoji to the server using the provided URL.

-{% hint style="warning" %}
-The URL of the original image must be under 256kb in size.
+> ⚠ The URL of the original image must be under 256kb in size.
-{% endhint %}

 #### Fields: